daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 3

 Effect: Creates an immobile cube composed of six planes of solid force, each 30 feet (9 m) to a side, for one hour.
 The planes conform to the space available.
-(Although a force cube’s walls are not gaseous permeable, there is likely enough air within for trapped creatures to breathe for the hour it lasts.)
+(Although a force cube's walls are not gaseous permeable, there is likely enough air within for trapped creatures to breathe for the hour it lasts.)

 FORCE FIELD